ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/client-certificate-usage.markdown

 The certificate will be registered as a trusted certificate with a `Cluster Admin` Security Clearance.

-### Example II - Using Powershel and Wget in Windows
+### Example II - Using Powershell and Wget in Windows

 You can use a client to make an HTTP request to the server.
 At this point you only have a **server certificate** and you will use it (acting as the client certificate).